polterguy/phosphorusfive-dox/chapter-11.md

 * You cannot start your event name with a period "."
 * You cannot create an even who's name is "" (empty string)

 These restrictions applies only to Hyperlambda though.
-The reasons are that the Active Events starting with either a ".", or a "\_", are considered *"private core Active Events"*.
+The reason is that Active Events starting with either a ".", or a "\_", are considered *"private core Active Events"*.
 You can create such events, but only from C#.
 In addition, you cannot invoke such Active Events from Hyperlambda, since the **[eval]** Active Event ignores all nodes starting with either "." or "\_", rendering your events useless, if you could create them.
 The Hyperlambda **[eval]** event, will neither attempt to raise any events having an empty name.
 Notice, you can however create Active Events in C# starting with ".", "_", or having an empty name "".
 This is often useful in fact too.

 The "" for Active Event for instance, is a special event name, that can also exclusively be created from C#.
 This event will handle *all* Active Events, and allows you to tap into the core Active Event *"kernel"*, and modify its behavior.